MarielleCoteG/multigenerational_migration/README.md

-# Replication materials for Multigenerational and gender-symmetric transmission of migration behaviors in historical Quebec (Côté-Gendreau 2026)
+# Replication materials for paper: Multigenerational and gender-symmetric transmission of migration behaviors in historical Quebec (Côté-Gendreau 2026)

 Welcome to the GitHub repository that will allow you to replicate the paper "Multigenerational and gender-symmetric transmission of migration behaviors in historical Quebec" (PNAS, 2026).